 2. Legal Protection

 Construction specifications are legally binding contract documents.
-They establish performance requirements and provide a reference point for resolving disputes.
-When properly written, specifications protect all parties by clearly defining responsibilities and expectations.
+They establish performance requirements and provide the reference point for resolving disputes.

 3. Quality Control

-Specifications set benchmarks for materials and workmanship, ensuring the final building meets both design intent and client expectations.
-Understanding the difference between quality assurance and quality control is essential for effective implementation of specifications.
+Specifications set the benchmarks for materials and workmanship that ensure the finished building matches both design intent and client expectations.
+Understanding the difference between quality assurance and quality control is essential for implementing specs effectively during construction.

 4. Accurate Bidding and Pricing